newrelic/nr1-victory-visualizations/catalog/documentation.md

 ## Multifacet Bar Chart
 This visualization allows users to plot data with multiple facets in a stacked bar chart view.

-For example, the query `SELECT average(duration) FROM Transaction FACET appName, environment` allows a user to see average duration of a `Transaction` event in a stacked bar chart, where each bar represents a different `environment` (e.g. production, development, ect.) and each segment of the bar represents a different `appName`.
+For example, if you query `SELECT average(duration) FROM Transaction FACET appName, environment`, you'll see the average duration of a `Transaction` event in a stacked bar chart where:

+- Each **bar** represents a different `environment` (production, development, etc.)
+- Each **segment** of the bar represents a different `appName`

 This is ideal for visualizing related facets with respect to some numeric or aggregate attribute.

 ### Props Config
 These are the values that are configurable by a user via the Custom Visualizations Nerdlet or by editing on a dashboard.
 In order to use the visualization, you must provide: